Detective fiction: Hardboiled

-The PI novel was a male-dominated field in which female authors seldom found publication until Marcia Muller, Sara Paretsky, and Sue Grafton were finally published in the late 1970s and early 1980s.
+The "hardboiled" novel was a male-dominated field in which female authors seldom found publication until Marcia Muller, Sara Paretsky, and Sue Grafton were finally published in the late 1970s and early 1980s.
 Each author's detective, also female, was brainy and physical and could hold her own.
 Their acceptance, and success, caused publishers to seek out other female authors.

 Inverted

 An inverted detective story, also known as a "howcatchem", is a murder mystery fiction structure in which the commission of the crime is shown or described at the beginning, usually including the identity of the perpetrator.
 The story then describes the detective's attempt to solve the mystery.
 There may also be subsidiary puzzles, such as why the crime was committed, and they are explained or resolved during the story.
-This format is the opposite of the more typical "whodunit", where all of the details of the perpetrator of the crime are not revealed until the story's climax.
+This format is the inversion of the more typical "whodunit", in which the perpetrator of the crime is not revealed until the story's climax.

 Police procedural

 Many detective stories have police officers as the main characters.
 These stories may take a variety of forms, but many authors try to realistically depict the routine activities of a group of police officers who are frequently working on more than one case simultaneously.
-Some of these stories are whodunits; in others, the criminal is well known, and it is a case of getting enough evidence.
+Some of these stories are whodunits; in others, the criminal is well known, and the detective must gather enough evidence to charge them with the crime.

 In the 1940s the police procedural evolved as a new style of detective fiction.
 Unlike the heroes of Christie, Chandler, and Spillane, the police detective was subject to error and was constrained by rules and regulations.
-As Gary Huasladen says in Places for Dead Bodies, "not all the clients were insatiable bombshells, and invariably there was life outside the job."
+As Gary Huasladen writes in Places for Dead Bodies, "not all the clients were insatiable bombshells, and invariably there was life outside the job."
 The detective in the police procedural does the things police officers do to catch a criminal.
-Writers include Ed McBain, P. D. James, and Bartholomew Gill.
+Prominent writers in the genre include Ed McBain, P. D. James, and Bartholomew Gill.